Mintz Law Firm

 - Loss of enjoyment

 The amount and type of damages available in a claim depend on the severity of the injury and its impact on the victim’s life.
-A construction accident attorney will review the facts of a case and determine how this injury has impacted you personally, mentally, physically, and financially.
+A construction accident attorney will review case details and determine how this injury has impacted you personally, mentally, physically, and financially.
 Once that’s determined, they can fight to ensure the settlement offer or case resolution satisfies your needs.

 Compensation for a Wrongful Death

-When a loved one is killed as a result of a construction site accident, the surviving family can bring a lawsuit against the third-party responsible for their death.
-According to Colorado law, the surviving spouse has the exclusive right to file their lawsuit within the first year after their loved one’s death.
-Other family members have the right to file a suit if there is no spouse or if the spouse has also passed away.
+When someone you love is killed as a result of a construction site accident, the surviving family can take legal action against those responsible for their loss of life.
+According to Colorado legislation, a surviving spouse has exclusive rights to filing a lawsuit within the first year of their loved one’s death.
+Different family members can only file a suit if there is no spouse or if the spouse has also passed away.

-In a successful wrongful death lawsuit, the surviving family can receive compensation for:
+In a lawsuit for wrongful death, the surviving family can win recovery for the following:

-- Wages and benefits the deceased would have earned had they lived
+- Income and other benefits the lost loved one would have earned if they were still alive

-- The loss of care, comfort, companionship, or love the surviving spouse and family can no longer receive from the deceased
+- The loss of care, comfort, companionship, or love the surviving spouse and family will not be able to get

-The personal representative for the estate can also sue to receive compensation for funeral and burial expenses.
+A representative for the estate can also take legal action and collect compensation for funeral or other burial expenses.
 If the deceased required medical care prior to their death, the family might also recover compensation for those expenses.

 Speak With Lakewood Construction Site Accident Lawyer Today